epfllibrary/zotero-course/04-library/exercises-collect.md

 Try the advanced search and save the result.
 The collection created from that search is dynamic: every new reference matching the query you used in the avdanced search will be added automatically in this collection.

+### exercise 4.3 : Check for PDFs

+Select a batch of references with no attachments
+Use the "Find available PDFs" feature to check PDFs availability

 ---
 *Answers and personal notes*